otownsend455/OldPersonalWebsite/README.md

 This was my personal website back when I was more orientated as a designer.
 It displays many of the design projects I’ve done.

-The website was fully designed by myself and most development was independently done as well.
+The website was fully designed by myself and most code development was independently done as well.

 If you wish to try out the website, follow these steps: